Skip to main content

 The Solution

-Instead of taking the first investor offer, we launched a targeted marketing campaign to reach all potential buyers, including owner-occupants and qualified investors.
-Our process included:
+Instead of taking the first investor offer, we launched a targeted marketing campaign to reach all potential buyers, including owner-occupants and qualified investors:

-Advanced pricing strategy and positioning the property to create competition despite its condition
+• Advanced pricing strategy — positioning the property to create competition despite its condition

-Full market through the MLS and targeted outreach using our proprietary methodology
+• Full market exposure through the MLS and targeted outreach using our proprietary methodology

 The Outcome

-After multiple offers, the property sold for the highest possible price far beyond her expectations.
-It turns out an investor ended purchasing this property after all, but not because of a lack of options, but because it was the strongest offer after a competitive bidding process; thus, our client was positive of having received the highest possible price possib.
+After multiple offers, the property sold for the highest possible price — far beyond Julia’s expectations.
+An investor ended up purchasing the property — but not because of a lack of options.
+It was the strongest offer after a competitive bidding process.
 This ensured the estate received the highest possible price given the property’s need for substantial rehab, far exceeding the early unsolicited offers.